javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 ## Create your first app

-Jeamlit is more than just a way to make data apps, it's also a community of creators that share their apps and ideas and help each other make their work better.
-Please come join us on the [community forum](https://github.com/jeamlit/jeamlit/discussions/).
+Javelit is more than just a way to make data apps, it's also a community of creators that share their apps and ideas and help each other make their work better.
+Please come join us on the [community forum](https://github.com/javelit/javelit/discussions/).
 We love to hear your questions, ideas, and help you work through your bugs.
 Stop by today!

 1. The first step is to create a new Java file.
 Let's call it